golfmak 2010

 You need to find out what sort of golf course you can afford to buy.

 Immediately put together a financial statement that bankers can verify.
 Even if you pay cash for the chosen property, you'll still need to fill out hundreds of credit applications for your suppliers.
-Supply sources for Titleist golf balls, Toro machinery, etc. will want financial information on you to establish your credit (unless you plan to do business on C.O.D., which means you've got more money than brains and don't need to read this stuff).
+Supply sources for Titleist golf balls, Toro machinery, etc. will want financial information on you to establish your credit (unless you plan to do business on COD, which means you've got more money than brains and don't need to read this stuff).
 If you're hesitant to tell the world your financial affairs, you'll create a roadblock to your golf course operations.
 You'll need everything from irrigation repair parts to ground beef from many different suppliers and services to run a golf course.
 Without established credit, you won't be able to operate properly.
-December 2004: Don't be surprised if many suppliers put you on COD until you have established your credit.
+UPDATE April 2012: Don't be surprised if many suppliers put you on COD until you have established your credit.
 Obviously, until you establish trade credit you will need additional operating capital to pay for stuff like Coke and repair parts.

 Here's the Mike Kahn formula:

-OPERATING RESERVES: $300,000 - December 2004: Depends on the property and the quality of your diligence.
+OPERATING RESERVES: $300,000 - UPDATE April 2012: Depends on the property and the quality of your diligence.
+However, I recommend at least that much - always.

 Diligence expenses and closing costs are stated above at $300,000, but you could be paying up to $200,000 or more in sales commissions alone.
 By requiring financing expect costs for legal expenses, an independent feasibility study, environmental reports, a third-party business plan, an updated survey, an updated appraisal and other expenses that can run the ‘closing cost’ tab up sharply (we address closing and transition expenses later).
+UPDATE April 2012: If you are using Seller Financing, many of the above expenses will not be needed.

 SO, YOU'VE GOT A MISSION STATEMENT.
 YOU'VE GOT THE MONEY.
 YOU'VE BEGUN YOUR SEARCH